flicstar/flicstar.github.io/peer-review.md

 featured_image:
 ---

-Have you just hit publish and want a sanity check on your writing?
+Have you just hit publish and want a coherence check on your writing?

 If you're a tech writer who blogs, I'll peer review your work. 🤓